 The diet of the wild rabbit holds the answer to good health

-If a rabbit isn’t eating enough hay then its constantly growing teeth will not be naturally worn down.
-The edges will continue to grow and cause painful spurs which cut into the gums, tongue and sides of the mouth.
+If a rabbit isn’t eating enough hay, its constantly growing teeth will not be naturally worn down.
+The edges will continue to grow and cause painful spurs that cut into the mouth’s gums, tongue and sides.

 Veterinary help & advice for dental overgrowth

 Rabbits with painful spurs may need to have their teeth burred down by the vet.
-This requires an anaesthetic, which of course carries some risk, but is necessary in this situation.
+This requires an anaesthetic, which of course, carries some risk, but is necessary for this situation.

-If your rabbit has any of the conditions on the list then they should see a vet immediately (in the case of Flystrike it is an extreme emergency).
+If your rabbit has any of the conditions on the list, they should see a vet immediately (in the case of Flystrike, it is an extreme emergency).

 Rabbit health is never simple